sobuur0/kumvent/README.md

 - Knowledge of flutter and dart

-## 🤲Build Instructions
+## 🤲 Build Instructions
--- locate your 'flutter.gradle file', which is found in the '~/flutter/packages/flutter_tools/gradle' directory and add the following line -- 'static int minSdkVersion = 19' inside the FlutterExtension class.
+- locate your 'flutter.gradle file', which is found in the '~/flutter/packages/flutter_tools/gradle' directory and add the following line -- 'static int minSdkVersion = 19' inside the FlutterExtension class.

 ## ✨ Features